Polymer/old-docs-site/articles/spa.md

   <a href="demos/spa/final.html" target="_blank"><img src="images/spa/screenshot.png" style="width:300px;"></a>
 </p>

-In this tutorial, I'll show you how to build a full-featured single page application that:
+In this article, I'll show you how to build a full-featured single page application that:

 - Is built entirely using Polymer's [core elements](/docs/elements/core-elements.html)
 - Practices responsive design